CSE-Archive/.github/profile/README.md

 ## :information_desk_person: About Us

-We are some computer engineering students of Shiraz University, who first created a [Telegram channel](https://t.me/CSE_Archive) to collect and store resources and references for our department's courses.
+We are a group of computer engineering students from Shiraz University who initially created a [Telegram channel](https://t.me/CSE_Archive) to collect and store resources and references for our department's courses.
+Over time, we conceived the idea of transforming this channel into a website to enhance its accessibility and utility.
-After some time, we came up with this idea to turn that channel into a website so that it can be used more  .

-## :information_source: About Project
+## :information_source: About the Project

-This project includes a site to show collected resources and references and other parts, and an admin panel to manage the site.
-The project consists of three parts so far;
+This project comprises a website for showcasing the accumulated resources and references, as well as an admin panel for site management.
+The project currently consists of three main components:

-- A part for the [site's back-end](https://github.com/CSE-Archive/archive-api) which is written in Python language and Django framework.
+- The [site's back-end](https://github.com/CSE-Archive/archive-api), implemented in Python using the Django framework.
-- The next part if [site's front-end](https://github.com/CSE-Archive/archive-ui) which is written in Dart language and Flutter framework.
+- The [site's front-end](https://github.com/CSE-Archive/archive-ui), developed in Dart using the Flutter framework.
-- And a [Telegram bot](https://github.com/CSE-Archive/archive-telegram-bot) so that users can communicate with admins through it, which is built with python-telegram-bot library.
+- A [Telegram bot](https://github.com/CSE-Archive/archive-telegram-bot) that allows users to communicate with administrators; it is constructed using the python-telegram-bot library.

-The description to each part of the project is in its own repository's Readme, and through it you can deploy a clone of the project for yourself.
+Detailed descriptions of each project component can be found in their respective repository README files, which also provide guidance for deploying a clone of the project.

-## :bulb: IDEAS
+## :bulb: Ideas

+Here are some ideas that we had for enhancing and scaling the project:

-- Comments section for professors
+- Implement a comments section for professors.
-- Add page for teacher assistants so users can comment and vote for them
+- Create a dedicated page for teacher assistants, enabling users to comment and vote for them.
-- Professors popularity poll
+- Conduct a popularity poll for professors.
-- Display banner on home page
+- Include a banner for department workshops and bignews on the home page.
-- Semester and exam schedule
+- Provide semester and exams schedules.
-- Display links related to the course (e.g. online courses)
+- Display links related to each course, such as online resources.
-- Connect the backend to a Telegram bot to send channel messages automatically
+- Establish a connection between the backend and a Telegram bot to automate channel messages.
-- Display Usefull links
+- Add a section for useful links.
-- Add user login and display personalized chart for user
+- Implement user login and display personalized charts.
-- Add a part on the admin panel to edit being admin conventions
+- Add a section in the admin panel to display admin conventions.
-- Display page views count and the most visited pages
+- Display page view counts and highlight the most visited pages.
-- Complete the descriptions of professors and courses
+- Enhance professors and courses descriptions.
-- Add page for departments to show their details and staff contact numbers
+- Develop department pages to showcase details and staff contact information.

-## :handshake: Contribution
+## :handshake: Support & Contribution

-There are different ways to contribute to the project:
+There are various ways to support or contribute to our project:

-- Introduce us to your friends
+- Help us spread the word by introducing our project to your friends.
-- Star our repositories
+- Show your support by starring our repositories.
-- Tell us your ideas and opinions either through the [Telegram bot](https://t.me/CSE_Archive_Bot) or make issue in the repos
+- Share your ideas and feedback either through the [Telegram bot](https://t.me/CSE_Archive_Bot) or by creating issues in the repositories.
-- Take one of the ideas written above and make all changes that you want on one of the repositories and then make a pull request after doing it
+- Take one of the ideas listed above and implement your desired changes in one of the repositories, then submit a pull request.
-- Donate through following platforms so that we could pay for the hosts
+- Contribute financially to help cover hosting costs through the following platforms:

 [<img alt="Bitcoin" height="20px" src="https://github.com/CSE-Archive/.github/blob/main/profile/donation/btc_logo.svg" />](https://raw.githubusercontent.com/CSE-Archive/.github/main/profile/donation/btc_address.txt) &nbsp;
 [<img alt="Bitcoin" height="20px" src="https://github.com/CSE-Archive/.github/blob/main/profile/donation/eth_logo.svg" />](https://raw.githubusercontent.com/CSE-Archive/.github/main/profile/donation/eth_address.txt) &nbsp;